djres88/learning/linuxBookNotes.md

 The command: `rm item`.
 Be careful using wildcards with rm!
 QUESTION: Didn't understand rf...
 EXAMPLE: `rm -rf file1 dir1`
 EXPLANATION: "Same as above, except that if either file1 or dir1 does not exist, rm will continue silently."
 Thought rf was for directories?
+AH BUT use -r for recursive (to delete the directory as well as its subdirectories) and tack on -f for force/override (just for good measure? when to use force?)

 ####`rm` Options
 -i (--interactive)